 Iridium message files end with a ".msg" extension.
 Each iridium message file consists of blocks of similar data presented in the order that they were collected during the profile cycle.
-This firmware revision includes five blocks of data:
+This firmware revision includes the following blocks of data:

-- 1) Park-phase PTS samples: These are hourly low-power PTS samples collected during the park phase of the profile cycle. - 2) Low resolution PTS samples: The deep parts of the profile can be represented using low-resolution spot samples collected at predetermined pressures.
-Low resolution spot sampling in the deep water was implemented as an energy savings measure. - 3) High resolution PTS samples: The shallower parts of the profile can be represented with high resolution (ie., 2 decibar) bin-averaged PTS samples.
-In continuous profiling mode, the CTD samples at 1Hz and stores the data for later binning and averaging. - 4) GPS fixes: After the profile is executed and the float reaches the surface, the location of the profile is determined via GPS. - 5) Biographical & engineering data: Various kinds of biographical and engineering data are collected at various times during the profile cycle.
+- 1) Mission configuration for the current profile cycle.
+This is a listing of the values of each mission parameter. - 2) Park-phase PTS samples: These are hourly PTS samples collected during the park phase of the profile cycle. - 3) Rafos tracking data: These data are collected by the rafos receiver during the park-phase of the mission cycle and used to impliment Rafos tracking. - 4) Low resolution PTS samples: The deep parts of the profile can be represented using low-resolution spot samples collected at predetermined pressures.
+Low resolution spot sampling in the deep water was implemented as an energy savings measure. - 5) High resolution PTS samples: The shallower parts of the profile can be represented with high resolution (ie., 2 decibar) bin-averaged PTS samples.
+In continuous profiling mode, the CTD samples at 1Hz and stores the data for later binning and averaging. - 6) GPS fixes: After the profile is executed and the float reaches the surface, the location of the profile is determined via GPS. - 7) Biographical & engineering data: Various kinds of biographical and engineering data are collected at various times during the profile cycle.